-The Bruce J. McKitrick Centre is an 8 bed open/detention facility, which provides services to female youth between the ages of 12-18, in a residential setting.
+The Bruce J. McKitrick Centre is a 7 bed open/detention facility, which provides services to female youth between the ages of 12-18, in a residential setting.

 The facility is part of the youth justice system, and is funded by the Ministry of Children and Youth Services.
-The McKitrick Centre is one of several open/detention facilities that service Northwestern Ontario.
+The McKitrick Centre is one of several open/detention facilities that service Northwestern Ontario and is the detention intake point for female youth within Northern Ontario Court Jurisdictions.

 The McKitrick Centre is a Trauma informed facility, which focusses on the youth’s strength’s in making positive changes in their lives.
 The facility staff provides programming, counselling, advocacy, and most important a therapeutic environment/relationship in order to support the youth in making change.